superapple8x/monitetoring/README.md

-## 📊 JSON Output Mode
+## JSON Output Mode

-Perfect for integration with monitoring systems or custom scripts:
+For integration with monitoring systems or scripts:

 ```bash
 # From source (development)